TwitterpinterestFacebookInstagrambluesky

 The pre-launch processing

-In January 2006, officials in Baikonur said that the Soyuz-2-1a rocket would carry ESA'a Metop.
+In January 2006, officials in Baikonur confirmed that the Soyuz-2-1a rocket would carry ESA'a Metop.
 At the time, the work was taking place to prepare processing facilities at Site 31 for the Soyuz-2-1a rocket, while the launch was scheduled for June 30, 2006.
-On January 30, the Soyuz-2-1a with the ST-type fairing was rolled out to the launch pad at Site 31 for a series of tests.
+On January 30, a Soyuz-2-1a rocket, fit with the ST-type fairing for the first time, was rolled out to the launch pad at Site 31 for a series of tests.

-The integration of a 4,193-kilogram Metop spacecraft and its Fregat upper stage started in Baikonur on July 5, 2006 in the clean room of Site 112.
-At the time, the launch was scheduled for July 17, 2006.
+The integration of the 4,193-kilogram Metop spacecraft and its Fregat upper stage started in Baikonur on July 5, 2006, in the clean room at Site 112.
+At the time, the launch was set for July 17, 2006.

-The launch vehicle was rolled out to the launch pad at Site 31 on July 14, 2006 at 06:35 Moscow Time.
+The flight-ready rocket was rolled out to the launch pad at Site 31 on July 14, 2006, at 06:35 Moscow Time.
 The vehicle was installed on the pad at 08:45.

 July 17: First launch attempt

-Originally, the launch of the Soyuz-2-1a rocket with the Metop satellite was scheduled for July 17, 2006, at 20:28:10 Moscow Summer Time (16:28 UTC).
-However one hour 36 minutes before scheduled liftoff, the flight control system of the Soyuz-2 interrupted launch sequence upon detecting an error in setting up the vehicle's navigation.
-During the night, the problem was identified and reproduced on the test bench of NPO Avtomatika in Ekaterinburg and necessary corrections were made in the flight control system, Roskosmos said.
+On July 17, 2006, the launch of the Soyuz-2-1a rocket was scheduled at 20:28:10 Moscow Summer Time (16:28 UTC).
+However 1 hour 36 minutes before scheduled liftoff, the flight control system of the Soyuz-2 interrupted launch sequence upon detecting an error in setting up the vehicle's navigation.
+During the night, the problem was identified and reproduced on a dedicated test stand at NPO Avtomatika in Ekaterinburg, the developer of the flight control system, and necessary corrections were made in the rocket's avionics, Roskosmos said.

 July 18: Second launch attempt

-The new attempt was made on a backup date of July 18, however this time flight control system detected an anomaly in the pneumatic hardware of the rocket, soon after the process of refilling of the rocket's propellant tanks had started.
-As a result, State Commission overseeing the launch made a decision to drain the propellant from the vehicle and analyze the possibility of another launch attempt on July 19, 2006.
+The new attempt was made on a backup date of July 18, however this time, the flight control system detected an anomaly in the pneumatic hardware of the rocket, soon after the process of refilling of the vehicle's propellant tanks had started.
+As a result, the State Commission overseeing the launch made a decision to drain the propellant from the vehicle and analyze the possibility of another launch attempt on July 19, 2006.

 July 19: Third launch attempt